Tell me about your rabbits.

 The first step will be for you to submit an Adoption Application.
 Upon receipt of this application, you will be contacted by one of our Adoption Coordinators.
 Your application will then be sent out to all of our current Foster Care Providers.
 Individual Foster Care Providers may contact you to set up a time to visit with the foster rabbit(s) in their care.
 After this meeting, if your adoption has been approved, a date will be set when the rabbit will be delivered to your home.
 At that time, you will sign an official adoption contract and pay the adoption fee, which goes directly into our Medical Fund.
 If you have any further questions about this process, feel free to email us at firstname.lastname@example.org

 What is the adoption fee?

-The adoption fee is $35 for a single rabbit or a $45 for a bonded pair.
+The adoption fee is $35 for a single rabbit or $45 for a bonded pair.

 Can rabbits be shipped out of area?

-Adopters must live within driving distance of Portland or planning a trip to the area.
+Adopters must live within reasonable driving distance of Portland.
 We are sorry, but the rabbits cannot be shipped.

 How can I contact you to find out more or to adopt?